ericrobolson/Launchy/README.md

 # Compatibility
-- This has only been verified on Windows.
-Mac and Linux should be doable, but I haven't tested them out.
+- This has only been verified on Windows and M1 Macs.
+Linux and other platforms should be doable, but I haven't tested them out.
 Open an issue if one of these platforms ends up being supported and I will update the README.
 - Only Launchpad X has been implemented as that is the only one I own.